| |

 The typical tree collar is 26 inches across, so I started there and then placed the first chain stitch row around my tree bottom to make sure it would fit.
 Once I had the first chain row done, I placed it around my Christmas tree stand to make sure it would encircle my tree stand.
 To cover the entire tree stand I crocheted my tree collar to be 12 inches high.
 Here is the simple tree collar crochet pattern.

-Crochet Tree Collar Pattern
+Tree Collar Free Crochet Pattern

-Be very cautious and double check not to twist the chain.
+Be very cautious and double-check not to twist the chain.

-Start the third round using the waistcoat stitch.
-Repeat the waistcoat stitch for 13 rounds.
-End when the tree collar the height you like.
+Continue until the tree collar is the height you want.
 My tree collar is 12 inches high and fits right up into the branches of my tree.
 Pull through and knot.
 Weave in any ends.

 Here is the crocheted tree collar standing all on its own.